The Many Benefits Dog Agility Training Gives Your Pet

 By working closely together an owner and a dog develop a much closer relationship and understanding of one another.
 Trust and confidence are established in deeper ways and the overall bond between pet and owner is strengthened.

 The USDAA http://usdaa.com/index.cfm has a wealth of information about dog agility training on its website and is a good resource for finding dog agility events local to you.
 Another good starting point is to purchase some dog agility equipment to start practicing with.
-A basic agility starter kit is an excellent value and will have everything you need to get started.
 It's never too soon to begin enjoying dog agility training with your dog.

 By John Bone